 - But chronic stress is damaging.
 When we’re stressed every day, the “fight-or-flight” hormones keep running.
 Not a lot, but enough to upset the body’s balance and undermine physical health and mood.
 The body is distracted from its routine tasks of repair and maintenance.
 This can result in significant consequences.

 Deep, diaphragmatic breathing combats stress.
-Relaxed, easy breathing triggers a reversal of the stress hormones.
+Relaxed, easy breathing triggers an automatic reversal of the stress hormones.

 - Sit, stand, or lie down.
 Put one hand on your chest, the other on your belly.

-- Exhale slowly through the nose, counting down to four.
+- Exhale slowly through the nose, again counting to four.
 Feel your abdomen deflate.

 - Focus your thoughts on your breath only.

-As you get more practice, expand the count for each breath to 5, 8, and eventually 10.
+As you get more practice, expand the count for each breath to five, eight, and eventually ten.